SpatioFarm/fasalalert/PROPOSAL.md

 - **Farmers' cooperatives and FPOs** wanting real-time risk flags for procurement and insurance decisions.

+Although the architecture supports pan-India districts, the prototype will be demonstrated using selected agricultural regions for efficient analysis.

 ---

 ## 2. Technical Stack & Libraries